A short and simple explanation

 What do the working electrodes do in a BiPotentiostat?

-Working electrode 1 performs one of the techniques listed on the bottom of this page, while working electrode 2 can have its own constant potential or follow the potential of working electrode 1.
-The reference electrode then only records the potential of the electrolyte and does not conduct current.
+Working electrode 1 performs one of the techniques listed at the bottom of this page while working electrode 2 can have its own constant potential or follow the potential of working electrode 1.
+In the latter case, you can have a potential offset between working electrodes 1 and 2 keeping the potential difference between both electrodes constant.

 Why use a BiPotentiostat?

-1. Second electrode as blank or similar in the same cell for comparison
+- Second electrode as blank or similar in the same cell for comparison

-4. Polarization of the surface during scanning electrochemical microscopy (SECM)
+- Polarization of the surface during scanning electrochemical microscopy (SECM)

-5. Control of gate voltage transistors (ISFET)
+- Control of a transistor’s gate voltage (ISFET)